 What are you up to now?

-I just started working at the Wellington Park Management Trust as the Natural and Heritage Values Coordinator, living the absolute dream and getting paid to poke around at the flora of kunanyi!
+I just started working at the Wellington Park Management Trust as the Natural and Heritage Values Coordinator, living the absolute dream and getting paid to poke around at the flora of Kunanyi!
 When I’m not on the mountain I’m usually out and about with the UTAS Landcare Society working on ecological restoration projects across Tasmania – come along!